Richmond Lock and Weir

 This period of free navigation can be dramatically changed due to prevailing conditions.
 In drought conditions the gates will be closed for longer periods, whilst in periods of high fluvial flow they may remain open for much longer.
 For current information please contact the Lock Foreman on 0208 940 0634.

 PLA completed a major, £4 million refurbishment of the lock and weir in the early 1990's.
-HRH Prince Andrew, Duke of York was, appropriately, guest of honour at celebrations of the system's Centenary in 1994.
+The lock and weir later underwent a £500,000 repaint that was completed in February 2020.

 Navigating Richmond Lock and Weir